The Harp Music of Ireland

 O'Carolan's harp music is soothing, predictable, and evokes images of the Irish countryside.
 It is perfect music for us to study with children!

 Watch the following video with your children - it's short and sweet and is a beautiful way to introduce O'Carolan's music to them.

 Use it during your Morning Time or TeaTime.
 Ask the kids to draw while they are listening.
 Do they recognize any patterns in the music?
 Why does the music sound like Ireland?
 Can they write down adjectives to describe the music?

-While in Ireland we will learn more about Turlough O'Carolan.
-We'll take the piece from the video above and dissect its form using manipulatives that allow children to interact with a SQUILT created video.
+While in Ireland we learned about Turlough O'Carolan.
+We tookthe piece from the video above and dissected its form using manipulatives that allowed children to interact with a SQUILT created video.

-When we visit Germany we will learn about J.S.
+When we visited Germany we learned about J.S.
 Bach and one of his most famous pieces for solo violin.
-Our members will also receive Bach Composer Spotlight for free as part of their member benefits.

 The world is such a big, beautiful place.
 Music helps us learn about people, culture, traditions, and BEAUTY.